StarMusa88/TopWay-Android-Headunit-ADB-Guide/README.md

 Note: Once you Allow the connection the first time you wont need to repeat this process.

-link to UAD//    gh repo clone 0x192/universal-android-debloater
+link to clone UAD//    gh repo clone 0x192/universal-android-debloater

-link to F.Droid //   gh repo clone f-droid/fdroid-website
+link to clone F.Droid //   gh repo clone f-droid/fdroid-website